(A chapter of Akayama DanJay.)

 Nakayama managed only an instant of bewilderment before she opened her bird-like body’s eyes and tore away the flesh-mask connecting her to the Hurricane Planet.
 She sat in darkness on a rock inside the red mountain.
 She clenched her feathery fists to ensure she really controlled herself.

 She heard a voice from the Hurricane Planet.
 To her surprise, it was not Uzumaki’s voice, but her own.
 “Did you just copy me?” she asked.

 “Nothing to it,” said Uzumaki, from a mouth it opened in the dark.
 “I’m still Uzumaki.
 You’re my drone, Nakayama.
 It doesn’t matter that the professor is in both vessels.”

 Nakayama didn’t appreciate her body being called a vessel.
 She felt like a computer-file which could be duplicated or deleted.
 “Send me to the water-world.
 My first task is generating landmass with sub-aqueous extrusion—that is, I’ll open underwater magma-vents.”

 “I don’t need you to tell me what sub-aqueous extrusion is,” said Uzumaki.
-“I’ve got a copy of you, so whenever I care to ask, I know everything you knew when you were copied.”
+“Whenever I care to ask, I know everything your copy knows.”